Yayaka/Amorphos/specification/yayaka-subprotocol.md

 #### get-token

 An action to fetch a token for trust a service by a user.
+Each identity services MUST return different tokens for each hosts.

 - Destination MUST be an identity service.
 - Sender MUST be from the same host.